pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 ### Checkpoints

 Migrating a large volume of data usually takes hours or even days.
-If such a long running processes unfortunately crashes, it can be very frustrating to redo everything from scratch.
+There is a certain chance that the long-running process is interrupted.
+It can be very frustrating to redo everything from scratch.

-Fortunately, TiDB Lightning provides a `checkpoints` feature to let you store the migration progress, so that migration task can resume from the breakpoint upon restart.
+Fortunately, TiDB Lightning provides a `checkpoints` feature to let you store the migration progress, so that an interrupted migration task can resume from the breakpoint upon restart.

 If the TiDB Lightning task crashes due to unrecoverable errors (for example, data corruption), it will not pick up from the breakpoint, but will report an error and quit the task.
-You need to solve the problem by using the `tidb-lightning-ctl` command.
+To ensure the safety of the imported data, you must resolve these errors by using the `tidb-lightning-ctl` command before proceeding with other steps.
 The options include:

 * --checkpoint-error-destroy: This option allows you to restart migrating from scratch.
 * --checkpoint-error-ignore: If migration has failed, this option clears the error status as if no errors ever happened.